JoshuaSpann/sim-monitor/docs/waveforms.md

 **NOTE**: Waveforms only render inside of a canvas element!

+### Default Waveforms

+Sim Monitor comes with a few default waveforms that try to match the most common ones you'd encounter.
+As a disclaimer, these waves are gross approximations based off of common online search results.
+They may not properly match what is seen in real life.
+If there is an issue, suggest changes on the [issues page](https://github.com/JoshuaSpann/sim-monitor/issues) or make a pull request for an improved waveform.

+#### Heart Rhythms

+Heart rhythms can be accessed via the waveformsHr object.
+Currently the included waveforms are:
+- Sinus (Lead II)
+- AVP (Lead II)
+- VFib (Lead II)
+- AFib (Lead I)

+#### Oxygen Waves

+Oxygen waves can be accessed via the waveformsO2 object.
+Currently the included waveforms are:
+- Normal
+- Small & Weak
+- Large & Bounding
+- Pulsus Alternanse
+- No Dicrotic Notch
+- Chaotic

+---

+## Waveforms API

 ### Fields and Properties

 - `amplitude`: Controls the amplitude of the wave.
 It multiplies the y-axis values.